 I have seven years experience in commercial architecture practice, working on a variety of projects: schools, houses, shops, offices, warehouses, biomass energy centres, colleges, usually new buildings and some refurbishment projects.
 I have worked on some very large schemes and some very small jobs.
 Being an architect is interesting!
-I now work from home on small projects mostly for owner occupier clients in Kings Heath, Moseley and south Birmingham – I am a local architect.
+I now work from home on small projects mostly for owner occupier clients in Kings Heath.

 So if you have a project in mind, get in touch.
 The role of an architect is to work for the client, so communication is key.
 If I am to be your architect I expect you to keep in touch and let me know what you think so that I can deliver the right scheme for you.
 Here’s how it usually works: